 The Farm Stand provides locally grown produce to anyone in the community 300% at or below the Federal Poverty Guideline at half the cost.
 This is made possible through a collaborative partnership with Access of West Michigan and four other pantries in Kent County.
 Heart of West Michigan United Way funds this project.

-The Farm Stand is located in the North Kent Connect Store and is available when The Market is closed.
+The Farm Stand is located in the North Kent Connect Store and is available whenever the Store is open.

 HEALTHY FOOD POLICY